 Dear Brothers and Sisters of St. Andrew the Apostle Parish,

-Be assured of my prayers for each of you for a blessed and fruitful Lenten season.
-Please pray for Fr.
-Bresnahan and me as well.
+Be assured of my prayers for all of you, and humbly ask for your prayers for Fr.
+Bresnahan and me.
 God bless you all in this sacred season of Easter!